webdriverio/webdriverio/website/docs/visual-testing/integrate-with-app-percy.md

 ---
 id: integrate-with-app-percy
-title: Integrate with App Percy
+title: Run visual tests on your mobile apps with App Percy
 ---

 ## Introduction